 We can offer you assistance and support before, during and on completion of the improvement works:

 - The contractor will employ a Tenant Liaison Officer (TLO) to assist with the upgrade process

 - Our assistance package will offer extra support to tenants in greatest need, helping you to clear cupboards, pack, unpack and a ‘Handy Person’ service to help get your home straight again - each assistance package will be assessed individually, and a final decision taken once all the details of the particular case are known

 - If you are not approved for the Assistance Package and you are having upgrade works carried out or your home is being rewired, the contractor can still offer you free packing boxes to help you pack up before the work starts

-- For all upgrade works to the inside of your home, the contractor may offer you short-term day time ‘hospitality facilities’ close to your home but only if it is possible for them to do so in line with COVID-19 guidance and restrictions
+- For all upgrade works to the inside of your home, the contractor may offer you short-term day time ‘hospitality facilities’ close to your home but only if it is possible for them to do so

 - A Housing Occupational Therapist (OT) can advise if you need any adaptations as part of the upgrade